Sonali-2147/Timetable-Generation/README.md

-Here's an improved version of your README file for the School Timetable Generator project, which includes better formatting and clearer explanations:

----

 # School Timetable Generator 📚

 Welcome to the **School Timetable Generator**!
 This project simplifies the process of creating school timetables, ensuring that every minute of the school day is perfectly organized for students, teachers, and administrators. 🎓✨